trevorfehrman/Sprint-Challenge-Authentication/ANSWERS.md

 1. What is the purpose of using _sessions_?

-I RESTful APIs are stateless; their end points are like pure functions.
-Plainly, an endpoint built in this paradigm has no way of knowing whether two separate requests are from two different users, or two repeated requests from one users.
+RESTful APIs are stateless; their end points are like pure functions.
+Plainly, an endpoint built in this paradigm has no way of knowing whether two separate requests are from two different users, or two repeated requests from one user.
 By instantiating a session we can keep track of a user's identity and thus provide them with customized content.

 2. What does bcrypt do to help us store passwords in a secure manner.